-For larger events (2000ppl+) or high-risk events, a plan should be developed and incorporated into the Risk Management Plan Australian Standard AS ISO 31000 (Risk Management).
+It is the event organiser responsibility to ensure there adequate first aid at the event.
+The number of Qualified First Aid personnel and first aid posts will vary with the type of event.
+For larger events (2000ppl+) or high risk events a plan should be developed and incorporated into the Risk Management Plan Australian Standard 31000 (Risk Management).

 "Qualified First Aid personnel" shall be defined as persons who have current Senior First Aid qualifications from an accredited first aid training provider.
-Qualified first aid personnel are to be always present during the event, from commencement to adequate dispersion of patrons from the event.
+Qualified first aid personnel are to be present at all times during the event, from commencement to adequate dispersion of patrons from the event.
 First aid personnel must be tasked specifically for first aid/medical duties.